AdaCore/gnatcoverage/doc/gnatcov/cons_traces.rst

 reports and in the *Assessment Context* section of :option:`=report` outputs, where the command line is quoted.

 Trace consolidation works the same for source or binary traces.
-All the traces provided for a consolidation must be of the same kind (source or binary), however.
-Even though this may not be rejected by the tool, mixing binary and source traces is not supported.
+Mixing binary and source traces is not supported, however, so all the traces provided for a consolidation must be of the same kind (all source or all binary).

 The following subsections provide examples of possible use cases of this facility.